Administrative Rule 21 - ELECTRONIC AND PHOTOGRAPHIC MEDIA COVERAGE OF COURT PROCEEDINGS

 d.
 "Expanded media coverage" includes broadcasting, televising, electronic recording, or photographing of a judicial proceeding for the purpose of gathering and disseminating information to the public by media personnel.

 Section 4.
 General.
 The court may permit expanded media coverage of a judicial proceeding in the courtroom while the judge is present, and in adjacent areas as the court may direct.
 Expanded media coverage provided for in this rule may be exercised only by media personnel.
-This rule does not apply to electronic recording of the official record of a judicial proceeding.

 a.
 Coverage allowed.
 Media personnel may request the court before which a judicial proceeding is pending to authorize coverage of the proceeding or of all proceedings relating to a case.
 Expanded media coverage may be permitted of all judicial proceedings, except proceedings specifically excluded by statute, this rule, or in the exercise of the judge's discretion.